Sea level rise and public health implications

-This report will provide a review of a desktop scan of CCAPs for communities identified in “Overview of Canadian communities exposed to sea level rise” to assess if and how public health considerations have been incorporated into CCAP actions for vulnerable communities.
+This report provides a review of a desktop scan of CCAPs for communities identified in “Overview of Canadian communities exposed to sea level rise” to assess if and how public health considerations have been incorporated into CCAP actions for vulnerable communities.

-This report will identify the key public health priorities and types of adaptation measures for communities likely to be impacted by sea level rise, and identify knowledge gaps and areas for further research.
-The report will include input from focus group discussions and interviews from Atlantic Canada, Canada’s North, and BC, including impacted Indigenous communities.
+This report identifies the key public health priorities and types of adaptation measures for communities likely to be impacted by sea level rise, and identify knowledge gaps and areas for further research.
+The report includes input from focus group discussions and interviews from Atlantic Canada, Canada’s North, and BC, including impacted Indigenous communities.

 About the authors